 Dunlop specializes in working boots.
 They developed Purofort, a synthetic material that is lightweight but still insulating.
 Purofort is a type of plastic but of far better quality than PVC, providing similar support to natural rubber or Gore-Tex for a fraction of the price.

 However, the difference in price and quality does show when compared to the more expensive winter wellies.
-The Purofort boots don’t offer much in the way of ankle and arch support and the soles are not as supportive as some of the other models reviewed here.
+The Purofort boots don’t offer much in the way of ankle and arch support, and the soles are not as supportive as some of the other models reviewed here.
 Because of this we wouldn’t recommend walking long distances in them.
-Although the Purofort boots are much better at keep feet warm than a basic pair of wellies, we would still suggest wear thick sock or a welly sock when wearing them on very cold days
+Although the Purofort boots are much better at keeping feet warm than a basic pair of wellies, we would still suggest wearing thick socks or a welly sock when wearing them on very cold days.

 4) Bogs Insulated Wellies

 Why We like them: Bogs wellies have a good reputation for comfort and they also have some of the thickest boot insulation available, keeping feet warm in sub-zero temperatures.

 Buy insulated Bogs wellies from Amazon at the best price!